Like to garden? Hate snails and slugs? Have pets?

 - Surround your plants with a layer of broken shells, diatomaceous earth, lava rock or another “rough” material.
 These surfaces will deter slugs and snails, and will fatally injure those who decide to make the trek.

-- Place thin copper bands around your plants to discourage slugs and snails in your garden.
+- Place copper mesh around your plants to discourage slugs and snails in your garden.

 - Place tuna cans filled with beer in your garden.
 The snails and slugs will be attracted to the beer, will fall into the can, and drown.
 (Just be careful not to let your pets (or children) into the garden and around the beer!)